 2) Claim processes and procedures.
 Even with the exact same coverages and identical policy language, the claim experience from one insurance company to another will vary greatly.
 This depends highly upon the culture of the insurance company that trains and employs the claim representatives.
 Each claim representative is trained extensively by the insurance company on how to pay (or not pay) claims.
 Some companies have a reputation of paying claims fairly and quickly, whereas others have a reputation for fighting claims and dragging the process out for months.

 3) Different methods of valuing property.
 Have you ever haggled over the price of a used car?
 Each insurance company uses their discretion when settling claims.
 This often yields claim payments for the same damaged property that are thousands of dollars different between insurance companies.

 For these reasons, we are intentionally selective with the insurance companies we represent.
 We’ve been around long enough (100 years!) to know that insurance is not a commodity and, although it would be convenient, can’t be compared on an apples to apples basis.

 This article was written by Brian Boer.
-Please contact Brian with questions and comments at firstname.lastname@example.org.
+Email Brian with questions or comments at firstname.lastname@example.org.